 Note that because Grand Canyon West is located on Native American land, it requires a separate entry fee than the North and South Rims, which are administered by the National Park Service.

 When to Visit the Grand Canyon

-When planning a trip to the Grand Canyon, consider visiting the South Rim any time other than summer—especially if you’re hoping to hike all the way down to the bottom of the canyon, where temperatures can soar above 100 degrees in July and August.
-Summer is also the busiest time of year; lodging in the park is expensive (if not sold out entirely) and viewpoints along the rim can be jammed with crowds.
+When planning a trip to the Grand Canyon, consider visiting the South Rim any time other than summer—especially if you’re hoping to hike all the way down to the bottom of the canyon, where temperatures can soar above 100 degrees Fahrenheit in July and August.
+Summer is also the busiest time of year; lodging in the park is expensive and sells out quickly, and viewpoints along the rim can be jammed with crowds.

 The South Rim is open all year round, and you’ll find pleasant temperatures and smaller crowds in the shoulder seasons (spring and fall).
 Even a winter visit can be rewarding; bundle up and enjoy the sight of the canyon dusted with snow.

 Thanks to its higher altitude, the North Rim has a cooler climate and is closed between mid-October and mid-May.
 Fortunately, this part of the park sees fewer visitors and isn’t usually crowded even during the summer high season.
 Consider visiting in the fall, when the Kaibab National Forest erupts in vibrant colors.

 Grand Canyon West, open year-round, is less crowded outside the summer months.

 Most visitors to the Grand Canyon fly into Las Vegas or Phoenix.
 There’s also a small airport in Flagstaff, just an hour from the South Rim, and some North Rim travelers fly into Salt Lake City.
 No matter where you land you’ll need to rent a car, as public transit is extremely limited in this part of the U.S.